canonical/platform-engineering-docs/reference/synapse/managed-microk8s-cluster.rst

 Create a Juju controller
 ------------------------

-Before bootstrapping the controller, we need to enable Metallb to use the workers IP as a pool.
+Before bootstrapping the controller, we need to enable MetalLB to use the workers IP as a pool.

-Log in to any worker and enable Metallb
+Log in to any worker and enable MetalLB
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 On bastion - **prod-synapse-microk8s** environment